So Big (novel): Film, television or theatrical adaptations

 A number of film adaptations of the novel have been made.
 The first adaptation, directed by Charles Brabin, was released the same year the novel was published, with Colleen Moore in her first significant dramatic role.
 The 1932 adaptation, directed by William A. Wellman, featured an ensemble cast led by Barbara Stanwyck, George Brent and Bette Davis.
 The most recent adaptation, directed by Robert Wise in 1953, starred Jane Wyman and Sterling Hayden.
 This one softened the ending considerably by including a reconciliation between Dirk and his mother.

 A satirical version of the novel appears in Bob Clampett's 1946 cartoon Book Revue.
 A fugitive wolf is running away from the authorities and runs past the book, which features Jimmy Durante on the cover.
 Durante sticks his famously large nose out and trips the wolf.

-Radio adaptation
+Radio adaptations

-So Big was presented on Stories America Loves in 1942.
-Joan Blaine had the role of Selena Peake in the adaptation.
+So Big was presented on Lux Radio Theater on March 13, 1939, with Stanwyck reprising her role from the film.
+It was presented again on Stories America Loves in 1942.
+Joan Blaine had the role of Selina Peake in that adaptation.